The Evolution of Natural Gas Price Review Arbitrations

-Producers did so by signing long-term, ‘take-or-pay’ contracts with buyers, which obliged the buyers to pay for a pre-determined volume of natural gas, whether or not the buyers actually take that volume.
+Producers did so by signing long-term, take-or-pay contracts with buyers, which obliges buyers to pay for a predetermined volume of natural gas, whether or not the buyers actually take that volume.
 This volume commitment – often worth tens of billions of dollars over the life of the contract – gives the sellers the guaranteed revenue stream, providing long-term cash flow to support the project economics even at a relatively low contract price.

-The buyers were willing to undertake the volume commitment, but they needed to be assured that the price paid to the sellers would remain viable in the long term – even as changed market conditions affect the price that they can obtain when on-selling downstream in the end-user markets.
+Buyers were willing to undertake the volume commitment, but they needed to be assured that the price paid to the sellers would remain viable in the long term – even as changes in market conditions affect the price that they can obtain when on-selling downstream in the end-user markets.

 The problem is simple: if, for example, the price that the buyer is paying upstream to the supplier is more than the price that the buyer can receive downstream from the end users, then a price decrease is required because otherwise there is no margin, there are losses and the buyer will quickly go out of business.
-Conversely, if the price that the buyer is paying upstream to the supplier is sufficiently lower than the price that the buyer can receive downstream from end users, the seller may not be enjoying the benefit of its bargain.
+Conversely, if the price that the buyer is paying upstream to the supplier is too low relative to the price that the buyer can receive downstream from end users, the seller may not be enjoying the benefit of its bargain.

 The parties, therefore, must reach a balance.
 That balance is achieved when the contract price is defined by reference to the price that end users pay for natural gas in the market where the gas is delivered.
 The objective is that the contract price the buyers pay to the sellers will self-adjust, according to a formula, as end-user prices evolve over time.

-And here is the crux of the issue: how do sellers and buyers arrive at a contract price, which will govern for decades to come, such that it will adequately track the changing value of gas in the end-user market?
+And here is the crux of the issue: how do sellers and buyers arrive at a contract price formula – one that will govern for decades to come – such that it will adequately track the changing value of gas in the end-user market?
 The answer, in general terms, is through a netback formula.

 To gain market share, therefore, gas needed to be priced at a discount to those competing fuels.
 Prices for gas were commonly defined by the government on the basis of supply costs – that is, the price that the buyers paid the sellers under long-term contracts.
 As a result, there was no independent gas price reference in the destination market.
 When the buyer and the seller were at the negotiation table discussing what price the buyer would pay to the seller during the life of the contract, they could not simply put into the price formula a gas price reference; there was none.
 Instead, they often included a reference to the price of competing oil products.
 In this monopolist market, displacement of oil and other competing fuels would allow the monopolist to sell the gas downstream.

 In short, pricing by reference to these competing fuels was the best option to track the competitive dynamics of the downstream natural gas market.
-As reflected in these contract price formulas, oil and oil-derived products served as a proxy for the ‘value’ of natural gas.
+Oil and oil-derived products served as a proxy for the ‘value’ of natural gas.